hail2u/node-css-mqpacker/README.md

 The `--sort` option does not currently support a custom function.

+If you install this package in global, CLI will be available somewhere in the `$PATH`.

 OPTIONS
 -------

 ### sort

-By default, CSS MQPacker pack and order media queries as they are defined.
-See also [The "First Win" Algorithm][1].
-If you want to sort queries automatically, pass `sort: true` to this module.
+By default, CSS MQPacker pack and order media queries as they are defined ([the “first win” algorithm][1]).
+If you want to sort media queries automatically, pass `sort: true` to this module.

 ```javascript